yankodimitrov/SignalKit/README.md

 ```

-### NSNotificaionCenter
+### NSNotificationCenter

-At this point you may already guess how we are going to observe for notifications posted on the <code>NSNotificaionCenter</code>:
+At this point you may already guess how we are going to observe for notifications posted on the <code>NSNotificationCenter</code>:

 ```swift
 let center = NSNotificationCenter.defaultCenter()